callumdavidobrien/yann/README.md

 the MNIST dataset (http://yann.lecun.com/exdb/mnist/).
 We started this at Hack Keele 2018, a hackathon at Keele University.

+There's a room on matrix, #yann:matrix.org, for discussion of the project.

 ## Contributing

 If you're interested in contributing, let me know me on mastodon